Montessori Mom

 Restroom and Closets

-If you don’t have low toilets and sinks, have a safe step stool for reaching the sink and toilet.
-A full-length mirror helps a child see himself/herself to make sure they are properly dressed.
-Have a container for personal hygiene products, such as toothbrush, tooth paste, comb, etc. Low coat hooks and pegs or a lowered bar in the closet.
-Small hangers for clothes.
-Again, everything should have its place and items kept in order.
+If you don't have low toilets and sinks, have a safe step stool for reaching the sink and toilet.
+A full-length mirror helps a child see himself or herself to make sure they are properly dressed.
+Have a container for personal hygiene products, such as a toothbrush, toothpaste, comb, etc.

 Garden and Play Area

-The garden area should be ideally next to the classroom.
+The garden area should ideally be next to the classroom.
 It should be small enough for the children to take care of the area.
-At home supply stores you can purchase small spades with short handles, rakes, watering cans etc. Also, an outdoor broom for sweeping the paths is useful.
-The play area can include a sand pit with sand shovels, containers, sieves, ideally, trees for climbing or climbing equipment, building materials-wood, nails, hammers, etc.
+At home supply stores you can purchase small spades with short handles, rakes, watering cans, etc. Also, an outdoor broom for sweeping the paths is useful.

 Teacher/Parent

-One of the most important aspects of the Montessori classroom is the teacher.
-She/he is a part of the attractive environment; she/he should be well groomed.
-The teacher’s part is to show how the equipment is used.
-Also, a large part of her/his job is to keep the classroom well maintained.
+Also, a large part of the teacher's job is to keep the classroom well maintained.
 There should be perfect order; the children and the teacher should try to maintain this together.
 They should even mend items together that are in disrepair.
-Anything that can’t be repaired by the students and teacher needs to be taken out of the room until it can be mended.
+Anything that can't be repaired by the students and teacher needs to be taken out of the room until it can be mended.

-The children’s prepared environment promotes freedom, work and inspiration for learning.
+The children's prepared environment promotes freedom, work, and inspiration for learning.
 It always allows for activity.